 UPDATE: The next day...

 I looked over at Allie while she was lying on the floor and noticed she was dripping pee.
-She has an off-and-on incontinence problem, but has not dripped this bad in a long time.
+She has an incontinence problem from being spayed too young, but has not dripped this bad in a long time.
+She is on medicine that she takes every third day, which keeps her from dripping.
+If I get my days mixed up she starts dripping again.
+Seems I missed a day or something.
 I said out loud, "Oh Allie" and she got up.
 There was a large puddle of pee under her with drips around her where she had stepped in it.
 Oh Bruno, you may not have peed after all.
 Allie may have gone into the family room and lay down, dripping pee.
 OK, Bruno, I officially apologize even though you have not a clue I even blamed you in the first place.
-Since I had not caught him in the act, I had not punished him for it.
+Since I had not caught him in the act, I had not disciplined him for it.